MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/installing-nunit-using-nuget.md

 ## Installing NUnit 2.6.4 in Visual Studio

-This section will focus on using the _NuGet Package Manager Console_ in Visual Studio 2015 to uninstall NUnit 3.0 and install NUnit 2.6.4.
+This section will focus on using the _NuGet Package Manager Console_ in Visual Studio 2015 or later to uninstall NUnit 3.0 and install NUnit 2.6.4.

 1. **Start the NuGet Package Manager Console** - Select **Tools > NuGet Package Manager > Package Manager Console**: